-Leaflet for junior high school/ high school students

-Promoting Measures against

-What is Unclaimed Land?
+Promoting Measures against Unclaimed Land What is Unclaimed Land?

+Unclaimed land refers land that falls under any of the following due to the lack of registration of an inheritance and other reasons.

+Real Property Registration

+Promotion Mascot

+Toukitsune

-Unclaimed land refers land that falls under any of the following due to the lack of registration of an inheritance and other reasons. - 1Land whose owner cannot be immediately identified from the real property register - 2Land whose owner cannot be contacted because their whereabouts are unknown Over 20% of the land in Japan (equivalent to the area of the main island of Kyushu) is unclaimed land, which results in a major social problem.
-Real Property Registration Promotion Mascot Registration Fox Ration of Unclaimed land (Research conducted by Ministry of Land, Infrastructure, Transport and Tourism in 2022) 24% Causes No Inheritance registration Ange of address 61% 35% What problems are caused by land with unknown owners?
+Unclaimed Land - Land whose owner cannot be immediately identified from the real property register - 2 Land whose owner cannot be contacted because their whereabouts are unknown Over 20% of the land in Japan (equivalent to the area of the main island of Kyushu) is unclaimed land, which results in a major social problem.
+Ration of Unclaimed land (Research conducted by Ministry of Land, Infrastructure,

+What Problems are Caused by Land with Unknown Owners?